Soulwax: Film

 In 2004, Soulwax compiled the soundtrack for the Belgian movie Steve + Sky.
 Soulwax contributed three instrumental tracks on this compilation under the name "Kawazaki".

 Soulwax's remix of the Rolling Stones' "You Can't Always Get What You Want" is the credit song of, and featured in the movie 21.

 Director Saam Farahmand has filmed Soulwax on their international dates (2005–2007), capturing all the excitement, chaos and humour of the world tour.
 Soulwax filmed 120 shows with one camera in Europe, Japan, U.S., Latin America and Australia.
 This resulted in two films entitled "Part of the Weekend Never Dies"; a live music film and a documentary which includes 2manydjs, Soulwax Nite Versions and features James Murphy, Nancy Whang, Erol Alkan, Tiga, Justice, Busy P, The Naked Guy, So-Me, Peaches, Kitsuné, Klaxons and many more in behind the scenes footage, interviews, etc. They performed a sold-out gig at the London Royal Festival Hall, during which they did a première of the film.
 It came out on DVD September 2008.

 Soulwax composed the soundtrack for the 2016 film Belgica by Felix Van Groeningen, crediting every song on the soundtrack to a different fictional band.

 In 2025, the Dewaeles, under the 2manydjs name, provided the soundtrack for the Netflix film Banger directed by So Me.

 Radio Soulwax

-In 2011, Soulwax established a website called Radio Soulwax, in which a continuous mix played all day, featuring 24 hour-long mixes with visuals similar to those used in the 2manydjs live sets, and included music from many different decades.
+In 2011, Soulwax established a website called Radio Soulwax, in which a continuous mix played all day, featuring 24 hour-long mixes with visuals similar to those used in the 2manydjs live sets, and included music from many decades.
 These "RSWX hours" have since been made available on Vimeo.

 Soulwax - Machine was conceived and directed by Saam Farahmand, who was inspired to create an interpretation of the ethos behind the project.
 The result is a film featuring model Marilyn Rose that encapsulates the audio-visual obsession of Radio Soulwax, according to Soulwax themselves.
 The film was previsualised, edited, and post-produced by Andrew Daffy's The House of Curves in London.